 The Prius Plug-In comes with two different types of charging cable: a regular three-pin plug to give added flexibility and a Type 2 cable that’s compatible with a home wallbox and public charging points.

-With an 8.8kWh battery capacity the car takes around three hours to charge fully using a conventional 13A socket, while hooking up to a wallbox cuts this by a third to approximately two hours thanks to the Prius’s 3.3kW charging capability.
+With an 8.8kWh battery capacity the car takes around three hours to charge fully using a domestic socket, while hooking up to a wallbox cuts this by a third to approximately two hours thanks to the Prius’s 3.3kW charging capability.